De Montfort University Legal Practice Course/ LLM in Legal Practice

-Leicester Institute of Legal Practice remains responsible for all academic matters, and in particular for admission decisions; teaching; supply of materials; marking of assignments and examinations; the granting of extensions for the late submission of assignments; and grading in examinations and the granting of awards.
+Leicester De Montfort Law School remains responsible for all academic matters, and in particular for admission decisions; teaching; supply of materials; marking of assignments and examinations; the granting of extensions for the late submission of assignments; and grading in examinations and the granting of awards.

-Leicester Institute of Legal Practice is part of De Montfort University’s Faculty of Business and Law.
+Leicester De Montfort Law School is part of De Montfort University’s Faculty of Business and Law.
 It enjoys a first-class reputation.
 Ongoing research in the field of law and constant liaison with the legal profession ensures that the content of courses is up to date and graduates are well equipped for a career in the legal profession.

 Entering the legal profession

 We know that securing a training contract is a key goal for LPC/LLM students.
-The careers service at Leicester Institute of Legal Practice will support and guide you in your search, to maximise your chances of success.
-Pro bono opportunities are also offered so that you can gain experience of ‘real-life’ cases to enhance your applications.
+The careers service at Leicester De Montfort Law School will support and guide you in your search, to maximise your chances of success.
+Pro bono opportunities are also offered.
 More details of careers and pro bono schemes are available in the course prospectus.

 We warmly welcome your application to join the open-learning LPC/LLM beginning in September 2019.